Microsoft Dynamics CRM Online is a customer relationship management solution with built-in capabilities for enterprise-grade security,

 recognized information security controls defined in the ISO/IEC 27001 standard.

-The ISO/IEC 27017 certificate validates that Microsoft Azure has implemented the internationally recognized information
+The ISO/IEC 27017:2015 certificate validates that Microsoft enterprise cloud services have implemented the internationally

-technology – security techniques – code of practice for information security controls based on the ISO/IEC 27002 standard
+recognized code of practice for information security controls based on the ISO/IEC 27002 standard for cloud services.

 Microsoft was the first cloud provider to adhere to the ISO/IEC 27018 code of practice, which covers privacy protections

 for the processing of personal information by cloud service providers.

 Microsoft Azure Germany has published an IT Grundschutz Compliance Workbook developed by Hisolutions AG.
 This supports our clients in achieving their IT Grundschutz certification for solutions on Microsoft Azure Germany.

 Azure Government supports customers building ITAR-capable systems on Azure Government.